Frequent Wi-Fi interruptions: Causes and solutions

 wifi hotspots

 Signal saturation is also characteristic, especially in urban environments.
-In densely populated areas if scan with your phone's Wi-Fi, you may find that there are always multiple Wi-Fi networks (SSIDs) other than your own.
+In densely populated areas if scan with your phone's Wi-Fi, you may find that there are always multiple Wi-Fi networks (SSIDs) from yours.
 Each one represents a radio signal and "fills" the air with it.

 The more transmitters and client devices are in the vicinity, the more likely you are to experience signal interference.
 That's not to mention other devices (such as microwaves, cordless phones, RADAR, etc.) that they also use the same frequencies.